-In the 400, another top favorite coasted just as easily in the muggy, overcast conditions.
-Fellow American Jeremy Wariner almost turned the end of his opening heat into a walk, slowly jogging over the line and stopping right after it while others were straining to get close.
+In the 400 qualifying, another top favorite coasted just as easily in the muggy, overcast conditions.
+American Jeremy Wariner almost turned the end of his opening heat into a walk, slowly jogging over the line and stopping right after it while others were straining to get close.

 "I felt good.
 Shut it down at the 250," said Wariner.
 Even when almost at a standstill at the line, he still finished in 45.10 seconds, just 1.60 seconds outside his top time this year.